pdettmann/ammolite/README.md

 # Ammolite: the frontend for the ammonite-profiler

 Ammolite is a client for the ammolite-profiler GitHub action and the Obsidian REST API.
-It was built in typescript using the nextjs framework.
+It was built in typescript using the Next.js framework.
 Next.js is an open-source web development framework built on top of Node.js enabling React-based web applications functionalities such as server-side rendering and generating static websites.

 ## Quickstart